Jared Dillinger: Professional career

 Dillinger was drafted second overall by the Talk 'N Text Tropang Texters in the 2008 PBA draft.

 In June 2013, in the middle of the 2013 PBA Commissioner's Cup, Dillinger was traded to sister team Meralco Bolts in a three-team trade that also involved Barako Bull Energy.
 He signed with Barangay Ginebra in 2019 as a free agent, breaking the "gentelman's agreement" between him and his previous team Meralco Bolts.

+His last team was Barangay Ginebra San Miguel and last played for them at the 2023 PBA On Tour.

 On July 3, 2025, it was announced that Dillinger has retired to focus on business.
+He confirmed his retirement in January 2026.